mpanighetti/dnd5e-rhythmancy/README.md

 ## Third-Party Content References

 _[Systems Reference Document 5.1](https://dnd.wizards.com/resources/systems-reference-document)_ ("SRD 5.1") © 2016 Wizards of the Coast LLC.
 Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).

+[^†]: These rhythmancy songs are grouped as the Song of Time.